pietronvll/ml_confs/README.md

 #Saving configs to json format
-mlcfg.to_file('json_configs_copy.json') #Will create a .json file
+configs.to_file('json_configs_copy.json') #Will create a .json file
 ```

-One can also pretty print a loaded configuration with `ml_confs.pprint`, which in the previous example would output:
+One can also pretty print a loaded configuration with `configs.tabulate()`, which in the previous example would output:
 ```
 ┏━━━━━━━━━━━━━┳━━━━━━━━━━━┳━━━━━━━━━━━┓
 ┃ Key         ┃ Value     ┃ Type      ┃